Russia–Ukraine border: Under the Russian Empire and the Soviet Union

-International border with Don republic
+Border with the anti-Bolshevik Don Republic

 More productive were negotiations between the Don Republic and Ukraine that started soon after the Don Republic formed its government on 16 May 1918.
 The Don side was presented by the Minister of trade Vladimir Lebedev and the Ambassador of Don to Ukraine General Aleksandr Cheriachukin, while the Ukrainian side - by the Minister of Foreign Affairs Dmytro Doroshenko.

 On 8 August 1918, the sides signed the treaty "About Basic Principles of Bilateral Relations", wherein each side agreed to renounce its territorial contests against the other, and borders were established based on the gubernatorial division of the Russian Empire.
 The Don-Ukraine border outlined the Oblast of Don Host to the west of the Don Republic and Yekaterinoslav, Kharkiv, Voronezh guberniyas to the east of Ukraine.
 To Ukraine also was ceded some territory of the right bank of the Kalmius river just east of Mariupol "to ensure the proper administration of the city and port".
 On September 18, 1918, between Don and Ukraine the Don-Ukrainian Commission was created for the administration of the Taganrog Industrial District, based in Kharkiv.

-Second invasion by Soviet Russia
+Second invasion by the Russian SFSR

 After the second invasion of the Soviet troops during the Russian Civil War in 1919, the new Soviet government of Ukraine intended to retain all territorial gains of the Ukrainian national government (Ukrainian State).
 However, after several rounds of negotiations, the border between the "Ukrainian governorates" (Chernihiv and Kharkiv) and the "Russian governorates" (Bryansk and Kursk) was left intact.
 It also was agreed that Ukraine would border Crimea at the Perekop Isthmus.
 On March 10, 1919, a border treaty was signed between the Russian SFSR and the Ukrainian SSR.

 On April 24, 1919, the Ukrainian SSR was stripped of four counties of the Chernihiv Governorate that on the unilateral decision of the People's Commissariat of Foreign Affairs of the Russian SFSR were transferred to the newly created Gomel Governorate.
 On April 28, 1919, the Central Committee of the Communist Party of Ukraine simply acknowledged it.

 After the USSR was formally created in 1922 and due to the onset of the administrative division reform, issues emerged.
 The Ukrainian government claimed mainly some parts of the Kursk and Voronezh gubernia, which were home to a Ukrainian-speaking population.
 As a result of the border dispute of the 1920s, Ukraine was granted approximately one-third of the claimed territories, while the Taganrog and Shakhty districts went back to the RSFSR.
 By 1927, the administrative border between the RSFSR and Ukrainian SSR was established.